 Analysis of results and challenges: Notifications to non-compliant corporations were reinstituted in FY2012, resulting in an increase in the number of entities in good standing.
-The trend of growth in compliant entities continued in FY2019.
+The trend of growth in compliant entities continued in FY2020.

 |A1: Core Service - License businesses to engage in commerce in Alaska, and grant endorsements for sale of tobacco products, electronic smoking products, or products containing nicotine.|

 Target #1: Businesses are licensed so that they may enjoy the "privilege of engaging in a business in the state" (AS 43.70.020).
 Endorsements are issued to businesses selling tobacco products, electronic smoking products, or products containing nicotine.

 Analysis of results and challenges: Endorsements are issued to businesses selling tobacco products, electronic smoking products, or products containing nicotine under AS 43.70.075.
 This data tracks newly licensed businesses and new endorsements authorizing tobacco retail sales.
-In January 2019, sales of electronic smoking products required an endorsement to a business license, resulting in a significant increase in the number of new endorsements in 2019.
+Effective January 1, 2019, sales of electronic smoking products and products containing nicotine required an endorsement to a business license, resulting in a significant increase in the number of new endorsements in 2019.

 Target #1: Professional services are available to the public and have competent, qualified licensees.

 Analysis of results and challenges: Alaska benefits by increasing the number and availability of competent, qualified practitioners doing business in the state.

 In an ongoing effort to refine its processes and more accurately represent its functions, the division improved its method of calculating the number of professional licensees.
 Beginning in FY2012, the new method implemented includes all license activity over the course of a fiscal year and is one of the reasons the number of professional licensees increased from FY2011.
 In FY2017, a few additional existing transaction types totaling 3,386 licenses, exemptions, or practice plans were included in the license count to better reflect the volume of licensing activity occurring within the division.
 Administrative adjustments were made again in FY2019, resulting in the appearance of a slight decrease in professional licenses.

 |A3: Core Service - Register Corporations and Trademarks for entities engaged in commerce in Alaska|